pran-7-5/eco_style/README.md

 ```
 Ban public chairs, seats from cement, plastic, stone and metal.
 By wood only.
 Stop building statues...
 Planet doesn't even like a stone to be picked up.

-banning of street lights and pole = solar powered, 20 w LED enough ....should be mounted on a tree rather than steel pole.
+banning of street lights and poles = solar powered, 20 w LED enough ....should be mounted on a tree rather than steel pole.

-Fans can be made with flax fiber why metal and plastic.
+Fans can be made with flax fiber so why metal and plastic.

 banning of paper.

-banning of currency notes immidietly and digital apps are already there.
+banning of currency notes immediately and digital apps are already there.

 The clay artists and over jobs where heat curing is required, the oven power should be solar not wood or coal.